sass/sass/proposal/package-importer.d.ts.md

 ### Resolving package exports

-This algorithm takes a string `condition`, a package.json value `packageManifest`, a directory URL `packageRoot` and a relative URL path `subpath`.
+This algorithm takes a package.json value `packageManifest`, a directory URL `packageRoot` and a relative URL path `subpath`.
 It returns a file URL or null.

 * Let `exports` be the value of `packageManifest.exports`.